reillymedia/sevenslegal/themes/netlify-basic/content/blog/drug-smugglers-recruiting-teens.md

-+++
+---
+title: "Drug Smugglers Recruiting Teens"
+yoast_title: "Drug Smugglers Recruiting Teens"
+yoast_description: "Over the past few years, hundreds of teens arrested at the California border have learned the hard way - drug trafficking is not the answer."
+categories: [
+  "Blog",
-categories = "Criminal Law"
+  "Criminal Law",
-date = 2022-11-10T18:30:00Z
+  "Drug Crimes",
+  "Federal Crime",
+  "Juvenile Crime"
+]
-pfd_file = ""
+pfd_file: ""
-summary = "Over the past few years, hundreds of teens arrested at the California border have learned the hard way – drug trafficking is not the answer.
+summary: "Over the past few years, hundreds of teens arrested at the California border have learned the hard way – drug trafficking is not the answer.
 Teens Being Recruited by Drug Smugglers In fiscal 2017, Customs and Border Protection arrested 84 juveniles smuggling narcotics across the San Diego border.
-Within the first six months of this " tags = ["Drug Crimes", "Federal Crime", "Juvenile Crime", "Blog"] title = "Drug Smugglers Recruiting Teens" url = "/blog/drug-smugglers-recruiting-teens/"
+Within the first six months of this"

-+++
+tags: [
+  "drug smugglers",
+  "juvenile crime",
+  "juvenile defense juvenile defense",
+  "juvenile delinquency juvenile delinquency", "juvenile dependency juvenile dependency",
+  "Miranda Rights Miranda Rights",
+  "school expulsion school expulsion",
+  "teens"
+]
+url: "/blog/drug-smugglers-recruiting-teens/835/"
+date: 2022-11-09T18:30:00Z
+featured_image: "/uploads/TeenagerArrested.jpg"
+img_alt: "smugglers"
+---
 Over the past few years, hundreds of teens arrested at the California border have learned the hard way – drug trafficking is not the answer.

 ## Drug Smugglers Recruiting Teens